 If you have children and pets in your home, you should note this important fact: window cords can pose a strangulation hazard to infants and young children.
 Based on a report from the CPSC (U.S. Consumer Product Safety Commission), corded window coverings are part of the top five hidden hazards in American homes that can lead to severe injuries and even prove fatal.
 To learn more about child safety and cords, visit window coverings.org.

 The same goes for dogs and cats, who usually play with cords and get entangled in them.
 The risk of strangulation is also high.
 Pets can also chew on your cords, which may destroy them in the long run leading to difficulty closing and opening your window shades.
 This is why you should consider using only cordless shades in homes and areas where young children and pets are present.

 Cordless options for window shades and blinds are your best choice for safety and peace of mind.
 They are also easy to use; they not only provide a clean and uncluttered look but can be simply pushed up or pulled down manually, which makes them ideal for your children’s bedrooms.

 Cordless shades are window coverings that do away with the standard strings that we are all used to.

-The days of fumbling and untying snarled lines are over.
+Miller’s Window Works can provide you with cordless shades in the Lexington and Nicholasville surrounding area.
+The days of fumbling and untying snarled cords are over.
 Cordless shades are here to stay.